Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 A number of indicators are used to characterize international trade:

-• general, commodity and geographical (spatial) structure;
+• general, product and geographical (spatial) structure;

 • foreign trade, export and import quotas;